erietz/erietz.github.io/_pages/linuxConfiguration.md

 title: Linux Configuration
 ---

-One of things that comes with using a minimal window manager, such as [i3], is having to maintain additional configuration files that a desktop environment would normally take care of.
+One of things that comes with using a minimal window manager, such as [i3] or [dwm], is having to maintain additional configuration files that a desktop environment would normally take care of.
 Most of my configuration files are kept under [version control], but I have not found a clean way to maintain some of the X11 config files across multiple machines.
 For the time being, it seems that the best solution is to simply take notes of how I have configured things.

 ## Screen Resolution